paul-abhirup/Obsidian/Obsidian/Web Development/Reactjs/React Class.md

     <CardWrapper innerComponent={<TextComponent />} />
     <CardWrapper innerComponent={<TextComponent2 />} />
   </div>
-  // both the components are rendered inside the CardWrapper component
+  //both the components are rendered inside the CardWrapper component
   //both the components are passed as props to the CardWrapper component }